 Communication for Social Change in Brisbane, Australia

-After working in commercial litigation for ten years (in Australia and the UK), I am embarking on a new career in order to be an agent for social change.
-I am currently studying to complete a post graduate qualification in Communication for Social Change at the University of Queensland, home of the world renowned Centre for Communication for Social Change.
-The program at UQ focuses on Participatory Communication strategies and practices, with a view to encouraging sustainable social change.
+After working in commercial litigation for over ten years (in Australia and the UK), I have left legal practice with a view to combine my various skills and experience and be directly active in social change.
+I am currently completing my final thesis year of a Masters in Communication for Social Change at the University of Queensland, home of the world renowned Centre for Communication for Social Change.
+The program at UQ focuses on Participatory Communication strategies and practices to design, implement and evaluate sustainable social change projects and processes.
+As a disabled queer person, my interest in social change stems from lived experience as well as understanding and recognising the complexity of systemic privilege and marginalisation.

 I was the singer and joint songwriter for celebrated progressive rock band "never" for five years in Brisbane, Australia, and then singer and joint songwriter in an industrial duo "Opaque", in each case the sole lyricist.
 After moving to London, UK, I continued writing and performing original music.
 Now back in Brisbane, I am writing new material, collaborating with musicians worldwide, and looking forward to being back on stage.